Call for Panel Proposals

 Panel abstract submission deadline: May 18, 2020 — via QCE20 EasyChair — Please submit panel abstracts early

-Full panel proposal submission deadline: May 31, 2020 — via QCE20 EasyChair
+Full panel proposal submission deadline: Extended to June 19, 2020 — via QCE20 EasyChair

-Final panel abstract for proceedings submission deadline: July 27, 2020 — via QCE20 EasyChair
+Final panel abstract for proceedings submission deadline: Extended to July 30, 2020 — via QCE20 EasyChair

 Erik DeBenedictis, Zettaflops, LLC